Table of Contents

 In photography and cinematography, multiple exposure is a filming technique in which the camera shutter is opened more than once to expose the same film frame.

-The resulting image contains the subsequent image(s) superimposed over the original.
+The resulting image has the later image(s) superimposed over the original.
 Sometimes the technique is used as an artistic visual effect and can be used to create ghostly images or to add people and objects to a scene that were not originally there.

 The primary purpose of narrative writing is to describe an experience, event, or sequence of events in the form of a story.
 Communication through both non-fiction and fiction films is in narrative form, similar to that in novels and in some history books.

-Neorealism is an Italian national film movement characterized by stories set among the poor and the working class, filmed on location, and frequently using non-professional actors.
+Neorealism is an Italian national film movement characterized by stories set among the poor and the working class, filmed on site, and often using non-professional actors.

-Parody makes fun of or re-creates what people do.
-Parody is a frequent ingredient in satire and is often used to make social and political points.
-Characters or settings belonging to one work are used in a humorous or ironic way in another.
-Regarding copyright and fair use, the US Supreme Court stated that parody “is the use of some elements of a prior author’s composition to create a new one that, at least in part, comments on that author’s works.”
+A parody is a comedy film that makes fun of and/or re-creates another original work – a humorous imitation.
+Characters or settings belonging to the original are used in a comic or ironic way in another.
+The US Supreme Court stated that parody “is the use of some elements of a prior author’s composition to create a new one that, at least in part, comments on that author’s works.”
+Airplane!
+(1980) is a parody of popular disaster films.

 Persuasion relates to the power, intention, and/or ability to influence or direct (origin from Medieval Latin 1580-90).
 Persuasive communication affects emotions, therefore our subjective mental processes.

 In a record of historical events, what is it that persuades you to believe it is or is not accurate or invented (revisionist)?
 Is a work memorable because on some level it is persuasive?
-Think of a memorable text and try to examine why it has endured in your memory.
+Think of a memorable text and think about why it has endured in your memory.
 “I’m going to Carolina in my mind . . . ,” “Country roads, take me home, to the place I belong . . .”

 Further, are we concerned if the persuasion in a movie carries negative consequences—either for the viewer or for society?